GaganBehrh/p5frontendpart/README.md

 A Component is one of the core building blocks of React.
 In other words UI in React will be made up of pieces called components.
 Components make the task of building UIs much easier.
 A UI can be broken down into multiple individual pieces called components and work on them independently and merge them all in a parent component which will be your final UI.

-Components in React basically return a piece of JSX code that tells what should be rendered on the screen.
-In React, we mainly have two types of components:
+Components in React basically return a piece of JSX code that tells what should be rendered on the screen. man

-Functional Components: Functional components are simply javascript functions.
-We can create a functional component in React by writing a javascript function.
-These functions may or may not receive data as parameters.

-Class Components: The class components are a little more complex than the functional components.
-The functional components are not aware of the other components in your program whereas the class components can work with each other.
-We can pass data from one class component to another class component.
-We can use JavaScript ES6 classes to create class-based components in React.
+The reuasble component in this project is for example is the Navigation bar, Asset.
+These reusable components are used in several pages

+### Architecture of the React Application
+React library is just UI library and it does not enforce any particular pattern to write a complex application.React architecture is a collection of components responsible for building a software’s User Interface (UI).
+You can also see it as an organization of your codebase that helps you build your unique project.

+For example, a React architecture will include several UI components such as buttons, forms, API services, Central State Management services, etc.

+Because of this ReactJs architectural freedom, it is the most preferred JavaScript library (framework) for building front-end applications.
+Get to know more about React.js features.

+- React app starts with a single root component.

+- Root component is build using one or more component.

+- Each component can be nested with other component to any level.

+- Composition is one of the core concepts of React library.
+So, each component is build by composing smaller components instead of inheriting one component from another component.

+- Most of the components are user interface components.

+- React app can include third party component for specific purpose such as routing, animation, state management, etc.

 ## Getting Started with Create React App
 This project was bootstrapped with Create React App.